s-blais/scrumdinger-localized/README.md

 Some Notes:

 * Got ES and FR working (Disclaimer: translation accuracy not guaranteed!)
 * Couldn't quite figure out how to localize the strings that include interpolated values (e.g., "Speaker 3 of 5").
 The `%11d` method I found in documentation doesn't seem to apply to interpolations in an explicit `return` or in a `Label()`.
 I suspect this may have something to do with [Apple's general advisement of structuring an app for localization](https://developer.apple.com/localization/#structure): "make sure your user-visible text and images are separate from your executable code."
+UPDATE: Figured out the simpler one-interpolated-value ("[x] minutes") for the meeting detail view, but unable to find syntax guidance for the double-value MeetingFooterView ("Speaker [x] of [n]").
 * Screenshots have been updated since realizing the debugging convention of upcasing nonlocalized strings and squaring the localization string files accordingly.

 This was fun, and I'd love to learn how these localizations are implemented on a larger scale.